-The cause of Prinzmetal Angina is a diffuse or segmental spasm in the coronary arteries which generate a decrease in blood supply to the myocardium generating chest pain.
-The coronary arteries may spasm as a result of exposure to cold weather, exercise, or a substance that promotes vasoconstriction such as alpha-agonists (pseudoephedrine and oxymetazoline).
-The use of recreation drugs such as cocaine has also been associated with the development of vasospastic angina, especially when associated the use of cigarettes.
+Diffuse or segmental spasm in the coronary arteries causes Printzmetal angina.
+There is a decrease in blood supply to the myocardium generating symptoms like chest pain.
+The coronary arteries may develop spasm as a result of exposure to cold weather, exercise, or a substance that promotes vasoconstriction as alpha-agonists (pseudoephedrine and oxymetazoline).
+Recreational drug use, for example, cocaine use, is associated with the development of vasospastic angina, especially when used concurrently with cigarette smoking.

 Incidence or prevalence of Prinzmetal angina is still unknown.
 The reason for this is the possible misdiagnosis or confusion with other conditions that might present with the same symptoms, and further evaluation is not sought.
 Some studies show that the Japanese population has an increased risk of developing vasospastic angina when compared with Caucasian populations.
-The incidence in the Japanese population compared to the Caucasian population is up to three times higher.
+The difference between the Japanese population and the Caucasian population is that the former has a three times higher risk.
 The average age of presentation of vasospastic angina is around the fifth decade of life.
-Within the Japanese population, females are more likely to experience vasospastic angina.
+Females are more likely within the Japanese population to experience vasospastic angina.

 The underlying mechanism in the development of coronary artery spasm is multifactorial.
-One of the mechanisms that may generate the spasm is an increased reactivity of the vessels to vasoconstrictive stimuli and subsequent high-grade stenosis in a segment of the coronary or diffusely, creating decreased coronary artery perfusion and with this myocardial injury due to ischemia.
-The etiology of the hyperreactivity of the coronary vessels is unclear but could be related to endothelial dysfunction and primary smooth muscle cells of the coronary vessels that may have impaired regulatory mechanism for vasoconstriction and vasodilation.
+One mechanism that might generate the spasm is an increased reactivity of the vessels to vasoconstrictive stimuli and subsequent high-grade stenosis in a segment of the coronary or diffusely, creating low coronary flow and with this myocardial injury due to ischemia.
+The etiology of the hyperreactivity of the coronary vessels is unclear but could be related to endothelial dysfunction and primary smooth muscle cells of the coronary vessels that might have impaired regulatory mechanism for vasoconstriction and vasodilation.
 Balances within the sympathetic and parasympathetic tone is also an important factor that regulates flow in the coronaries.
 Imbalance in this system can predispose exaggerated vasoconstriction under normal circumstance and during exposure of acetylcholine and methacholine.